kanboard/kanboard/doc/project-permissions.markdown

 ![Project Permissions](screenshots/project-permissions.png)

 If you choose to allow everybody, all Kanboard users will be considered Project Member.
 That also means there is no role management anymore.
-Permissions per user or per group cannot be applied.
+Permission per user or per group cannot be applied.

-Private projects cannot define permissions.
+Private projects cannot define permission.